parinfer/parinfer.js/lib/README.md

 The behavior and implementation of this Parinfer library is stable and canonicalized.
-To allow different editors to make use of this, [@oakmac] has graciously ported this implementation to the languages required by the plugin APIs of all the major code editors.
-All port tests are synchronized through a common set of JSON test cases to help ensure canonical core behavior across ports.
+To allow different editors to make use of this, [@oakmac] has graciously ported this implementation to the languages required by the plugin APIs of most major text editors.
+All language ports pass the same comprehensive test suite to help ensure consistent behavior.

 | implemented in | link             | relevant editor          |
 |----------------|------------------|--------------------------|